KonradIT/goprowifihack/HERO/Livestreaming.md

 **NOTE**: If using ffplay (ffMPEG), try using the `nobuffer` flag, for a low latency stream.
 More info can be found here: https://www.reddit.com/r/gopro/comments/2md8hm/how_to_livestream_from_a_gopro_hero4/cr1b193

-Since working with UDP protocols and system calls, I recommend using @SonOf8Bits' easy to use GoPro HERO4 Streaming client written in Python: https://github.com/Sonof8Bits/GoProStreaming
+Since working with UDP protocols and system calls, I recommend using this python streaming client: https://github.com/konradit/goprostream

 ###Advanced streaming parameters